B.A., The College of William & Mary

-Dean Darby Dickerson joined Southwestern as its 12th Dean and 2nd female dean in June 2021.
+Dean Darby Dickerson joined Southwestern as its 12th Dean and second female dean in July 2021.
 Dean Dickerson has extensive experience in leadership, teaching, scholarship, community service, and philanthropy.
-Within the higher-ed community, she is known for revolutionizing legal writing.

 Executive/Legal Education Experience: